New derived symmetries of some hyperk\"ahler varieties: Spherical functors

 \subsection{Examples}

 Spherical functors unify the following special cases: \begin{enumerate}

-\item Spherical objects, as we have discussed.
-The main examples of these are a line bundle on a Calabi--Yau and the structure sheaf of $-2$-curve in a surface (e.g.\ $\PP^1$ in its cotangent bundle).
-Another is the structure sheaf of $(-1,-1)$-curve in a 3-fold $X$, in which case the twist can also be described as doing Bondal and Orlov's flopping equivalence \cite{bo} twice: $D^b(X) \to D^b(X^+) \to D^b(X)$.
+\item Seidel and Thomas's spherical objects, as we have discussed: The main examples of these are a line bundle on a Calabi--Yau manifold and the structure sheaf of a $(-2)$-curve in a surface, e.g.\ $\P^1$ in its cotangent bundle.
+Another is the structure sheaf of a $(-1,-1)$-curve in a 3-fold $X$, in which case the twist can also be described as doing Bondal and Orlov's flopping equivalence \cite{bo} twice: $D^b(X) \to D^b(X^+) \to D^b(X)$.

-\item Horja's EZ-spherical objects, described in \cite{horja} or more carefully in \cite[p.~186ff]{huybrechts}.
-These should be seen as family versions of spherical objects.
-They are spherical functors of the form $F = i_* q^*$, where $i$ is an embedding and $q$ a smooth bundle as in the diagram
+\item Horja's EZ-spherical objects \cite{horja}: These are spherical functors of the form $F = i_*(\E \otimes q^*(-))$, where $i$ is an embedding, $q$ is a smooth bundle as in the diagram

-For example, we could take $q: E \to Z$ to be a $\PP^1$-bundle, $X$ the total space of the relative cotangent bundle, and $i: E \to X$ the zero section.
+and $\E \in D^b(E)$.
+For example, we could take $q\colon E \to Z$ to be a $\P^1$-bundle, $X$ the total space of the relative cotangent bundle, $i\colon E \to X$ the zero section, and $\E = \O_E$.
+Horja gives a sufficient condition on $\E$ for $F$ to be spherical; Huybrechts \cite[Rmk.~8.50]{huybrechts} claims that Horja's condition is stronger than necessary, and defines $\E$ to be EZ-spherical if and only if $F$ is spherical [\emph{ibid.}, Def.~8.43].

-\item Toda's fat spherical objects \cite{toda}.
-These are spherical functors $F: D^b(\Spec A) \to D^b(X)$, where $A$ is an Artinian local $\CC$-algebra.
-His first example generalizes the Atiyah flop example above to $(0,-2)$-curves.
+\item Toda's fat spherical objects \cite{toda}: These are spherical functors of the form $F\colon D^b(\Spec A) \to D^b(X)$, where $A$ is an Artinian local $\C$-algebra.
+Toda's first example generalizes the Atiyah flop example above to $(0,-2)$-curves.